Adirondack Bank Center: History

 In 2011, the Utica Memorial Auditorium was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in recognition of its innovative cable suspended roof.

 On June 14, 2013, it was announced that the Peoria Rivermen, the AHL farm team of the National Hockey League's Vancouver Canucks would be relocating to the Utica Memorial Auditorium for the 2013–14 season as the Utica Comets.
 As the AHL has a strong presence in Western and Central New York State, the league agreed to the move, citing the move would further boost the league's strength in the Northeast while further cutting down on travel expenses.
 On October 23, 2013, the Comets played at "The Aud", losing 4–1 to the Albany Devils in front of a sold out crowd.
 Frank Corrado scored the first Comet goal on home ice.

-In addition to the Comets, the Auditorium plays host to the Utica College Pioneers men's and women's ice hockey teams that play in the United Collegiate Hockey Conference of the NCAA Division III, the Skating Club of Utica, the Jr. Comets youth hockey program and several high school varsity ice hockey teams.
+In addition to the Comets, the auditorium plays host to the Utica University Pioneers men's and women's ice hockey teams that play in the United Collegiate Hockey Conference of the NCAA Division III, the Skating Club of Utica, the Jr. Comets youth hockey program and several high school varsity ice hockey teams.
 It was the former home for the Mohawk Valley Comets of the North American Hockey League, the Mohawk Valley Stars/Comets of the Atlantic Coast Hockey League, the Utica Devils of the American Hockey League, the Utica Blizzard, Utica Bulldogs, and Mohawk Valley Prowlers of the United Hockey League, and the Mohawk Valley IceCats of the North Eastern Hockey League.
 Both Pioneer hockey teams boast the highest average attendance for a Division III hockey team in the United States, with regular season games frequently selling out.

-In recent years, "The Aud" has earned high rankings from various hockey circles, earning the #8 spot in "The 10 Coolest Hockey Rinks in the World" list by Complex Magazine, the #8 rank for best AHL arena by Stadium Journey, and #4 in the Pure Hockey Blog's list of the top 6 places to skate for hockey.
+In recent years, "The Aud" has earned high rankings from hockey circles, earning the #8 spot in "The 10 Coolest Hockey Rinks in the World" list by Complex Magazine, the #8 rank for best AHL arena by Stadium Journey, and #4 in the Pure Hockey Blog's list of the top 6 places to skate for hockey.

 Photos and renderings of the Utica Memorial Auditorium are on permanent display at New York's Museum of Modern Art.
 The museum's collection honors the auditorium as an architectural landmark.

+In 2015 two video boards where installed in the arena alongside other upgrades as part of a renovation package for the arena.

 On September 27, 2017, the Upper Mohawk Valley Memorial Auditorium Authority announced a 10-year naming rights deal with locally based Adirondack Bank, amending the official name of "The Aud" to Adirondack Bank Center at the Utica Memorial Auditorium.